My Account

 • Treasury bills

 Some investments have more growth potential than others, so why not stick with all stocks, for instance?
 Because growth can go hand in hand with risk.
-For example, emerging markets stocks were among the top performers in 2017, gaining 37.75%; the very next year, they lost -14.57%.
-In 2019, emerging markets stocks were up 18.42%, but they weren’t even close to being the top performers for the year.{sup}1{/sup}
+For example, emerging markets stocks were up 18.31% in 2020, then down –20.09 in 2022.1

 Most investors aren't comfortable with such uncertainty, but research shows that no asset has a repeatable performance pattern.
 Owning different asset classes, however, can help prepare you for various market conditions and may help provide more consistent, less volatile returns over time.

-Diversified portfolios have the potential to benefit from some the big gains (but not all) of their underlying assets and experience just some (and not all) of the big losses.
-The end goal is smoother pattern of performance and less anxiety for you.
+Diversified portfolios have the potential to benefit from some of the big gains (but not all) of their underlying assets and experience some (and not all) of the big losses.
+The end goal is a smoother pattern of performance and less anxiety for you.

 One Option: All-in-One Diversification